jakeogh/linux-gpib-installer/README.md

     b.
 The "ACTIVE" LED should illuminate whenever data is sent.
 Use the following command to test it: `$ python3 -c "import pyvisa; rm=pyvisa.ResourceManager(); print(rm.list_resources())"`

     c.
-If the green "ACTIVE" LED illuminates, then the computer->GPIB-USB-HS is working correctly, and the problem is further down the line.
+If the green "ACTIVE" LED illuminates, then the computer->GPIB-USB-HS is working correctly, and the problem is further down the line. **Verify the GPIB connector is correctly seated in the instrument.**

 ### NOTE: